 According to local legend, the 27 stars of the Hindu astrology were married to the Moon and soon after, the Moon lost its luster.
 As Lord Shiva is the last resort for everyone, the Moon and the stars created a Lingam and offered puja.
 This Lingam can be seen here in Udupi to this day, and that is how the town got its name.
 Udu' means Lord' and Pa' means Stars' in Sanskrit.

-There are many legends surrounding the Krishna temple in Udupi.
-One local legend contends that in the 16th century, a devotee called Kanakadasa, belonging to the lower castes, wanted to have darshan of the Lord.
+There are many legends surrounding the Krishna Temple in Udupi.
+One local legend contends that in the 16th century, a devotee named Kanakadasa, belonging to the lower castes, wanted to have darshan of the Lord.

-As he was not allowed inside the temple, Kanakadasa tried to get a glimpse of the Lord the rough a small window, but could only see His back.
+As he was not allowed inside the temple, Kanakadasa tried to get a glimpse of the Lord through the rough, small window, but could only see His back.
 Legend says that the Lord Himself turned around to give a darshan to his devotee.

 What to See in Udupi - Tourist places in Udupi